EricGebhart/Arch-Setup/README.md

  A checklist is provided for what you might want to install from my packages and repos.

  Basic stuff like zsh dotfiles, .Xresources, my ~/bin folder, and emacs setup are in _Necessities_.
-After that there are some extra packages if you choose tablet or mobile studio pro.
-High dpi is a group of settings which are added to .Xresources by the dotfiles repo if you ask for it.
-I need them for my Wacom mobile studio pro and my computer which uses a wacom cintiq for a monitor.
+After that there are some extra packages if you choose _tablet_ or mobile studio pro.  _High dpi_ is a group of settings which are added to **.Xresources** by the dotfiles repo if you ask for it.
+I need them for my Wacom mobile studio pro and another computer which uses a wacom cintiq for a monitor.
 Both have resolutions around 3840x2160, the text is super tiny and the mouse pointer is invisible without these settings.

- I do not currently install a display manager like sddm.
-I rely on *startx*.

  Xorg and friends are always installed if you choose _Xmonad_ or _Xfce_.
+ Dependencies between these choices is managed in the _Makefiles_.

 ### submodule repos used here are:

  * [arch-pkgs](http://github.com/ericgebhart/arch-pkgs) - My arch meta-packages.

 #### The Necessities choice

+The necessities package gets installed no matter what.
+Everything depends on it.
+It includes all the basic things you might need.

- * necessities  - An Arch pkgbuild with various basic packages.
+ * necessities  - An Arch pkgbuild with various basic tools, wget, ssh, traceroute, emacs, vi, nano, etc..
  * [dotfiles](http://github.com/ericgebhart/dotfiles)  - My dotfiles, zsh, Xresources, and miscellaneous other things that mostly go into my _~/bin_ directory.
 Includes a high DPI udate to _.Xresources_ if chosen.
  * [bc-extensions](http://github.com/ericgebhart/bc-extensions) which is a set of extensions for bc.